jmestremadura/github-slideshow/_posts/0000-01-02-jmestremadura.md

 ---
-layout: slide
+layout: slide edited
-title: "Welcome to our second slide!"
+title: "Welcome to our edited second slide!"
 ---
-Your text
+Your edted text
-Use the left arrow to go back!
+Use the left arrow to go back again!